 - If you don't have a stand mixer, you can knead the dough by hand on a lightly floured work surface for 3 minutes after the wet and dry ingredients are combined.

-- Grease a large cast iron skillet (or a 9-inch by 13-inch baking dish also works) with butter.
+- While the dough raises, grease a large cast iron skillet (or a 9-inch by 13-inch baking dish also works) with butter.

 - Roll up the dough from the long side until you've got one long roll.
 Cut the long roll in half, then in half again, and then each of those sections into 3 pieces until you have 12 cinnamon rolls.
 Try to cut the rolls to an even thickness as this promotes even baking.
 You don't want some rolls to be overdone and others to be raw in the middle.